 "All of them."
 He stated, pleased to have crushed the overconfidence on her face.

-For a while, she looked puzzled, almost defeated, and he fed on her dismay.
+For a while, she looked puzzled, almost defeated, and he fed on her disappointment.
 This woman was someone whose ego he found especially satisfying to crush, short as their interaction had been.

 "The Sultry Argonian Bard!"